BlueBrain/Brayns/python/doc/source/install.rst

     # Use python3.9 instead of python if system version is older
     $ python -m venv mypythonvenv

-Now it can be activated with:
+Now the environment can be activated with:

 .. code-block:: console